Company Offsites Are Back — Here’s How To Use Them To Unite Your Hybrid Teams

-Many coworkers haven’t seen each other in two years or have never met in person, so having an offsite meeting can be an impactful solution to bring people together.
+Many coworkers have seen each other only rarely, if at all, since 2020, and some still have never met in person.
+So having an offsite meeting can be an impactful solution to bring people together.
 It’s not about brainstorming new action items or planning next year’s budget – enough of that kind of collaboration is already happening over Slack, email, and in meetings.
 Offsite meetings, which are taking place more regularly, should instead prioritize team building and allow people to see colleagues as human beings.

 “We need to redefine why we gather, how we gather, and what we gather for,” said Jen Fisher, chief well-being officer for Deloitte US.
 “If we are gathering simply to sit in a room and do work, that’s a no go.”